sthiessen23/metric-correlation-analysis/README.md

 In the main class metricTool\Executer you have to specify the class variable "String result_dir".
 The String should contain the path to a directory in your filesystem, where Metric-Correlation-Analysis should store all calculated files.
-After run Metric-Correlation-Analysis you will find the file with all calculated metric values in "your_result_dir"\results.
+After running Metric-Correlation-Analysis you will find the file with all calculated metric values in "your_result_dir"\results.
 The statistic output you will find in "your_result_dir"\statisticResults.

-There are two options for using Metric-Correlation-Analysis.
+There are two options for using Metric-Correlation-Analysis:

 -	You can store all projects you want to analyze in "your_result_dir"\Sourcecode.
 	Metric-Correlation-Analysis will calculate the metrics for each of the projects in the specified directory.
 	You just have to run metricTool\Executer as JUnit-Plugin